What are HD Glasses?

 Cost of High-Definition Eyewear

 Many people who invest in HD lenses believe they are worth the extra cost.
-Some people use them as their night driving glasses because they are so effective at reducing glare and light haloes.
+Some people use them as night driving glasses because they reduce glare and light halos.
 This is especially true for those who were never happy with their conventional glasses.